federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ## Overview

-In autonomous systems, such as robots or self-driving cars, LiDAR (Light Detection And Ranging) is commonly used as a way to accurately measure distances and create detailed 3-dimensional maps of the surrounding environment.
+In autonomous systems, such as robots or self-driving cars, LiDAR (Light Detection And Ranging) is commonly used as a way to accurately measure distances and create detailed three-dimensional maps of the surrounding environment.
 LiDAR targets surfaces with laser beams (photon pulses of a few nanoseconds) and measures the time it takes for the beams to bounce back; when surfaces are hit, Point Cloud Data (PCD) are generated.

 In this initial project, I filter, segment, and cluster point clouds from LiDAR scans to detect incoming vehicles and obstacles within a driving lane.
 For each frame, I first reduce the density of the cloud using voxel grid and region of interest (ROI) techniques, which help simplify the data and keep only the most relevant information.
 I then separate the road plane from the obstacles using RANSAC, and get a clearer view of the environment.
 Next, I group together points that belong to the same objects via Euclidean clustering and KD-Trees.
-And finally, I encapsulate the clusters within bounding boxes, both regular and PCA (Principal Component Analysis) -based, to get a visual representation of the detected items [Figure 1].
+And finally, I encapsulate the clusters within both regular and PCA (Principal Component Analysis) bounding boxes to get a visual representation of the detected items [Figure 1].

 __Figure 1: PCA-Boxes-Enclosed Cluster Obstacles__
 !['LiDAR Obstacle Detection' Animated GIF](img/mov3.gif)